 In the high mountains, we typically encounter sunny days with daytime temperatures ranging between 65°F and 70°F degrees, dropping to the 40s and lower at night.
 The sun is strong at high altitude, and it’s often warm enough to hike in shorts and a T-shirt.
 However, it can also get extremely cold—even in the daytime, if the sun slips behind a cloud—and nighttime temperatures can drop to below freezing.
 Mountain weather is unpredictable and sudden storms can occur, especially on high mountain passes.
 Our mountain treks, to Chavin, Cordillera Blanca, and Cordillera Huayhuash, generally run from June through August.

 In the Chachapoyas region the climate is subtropical-highland, with an average temperature of 64°F and an average relative humidity of 74%.
 May through October are the driest months, with sunny days and occasional clouds or fog, and early mornings are often misty or foggy—but in mountains there’s always a chance of rain.
 At night, the temperatures drop significantly.
 Our Chachapoyas trips run from June through August.

 The Amazon Basin is warm and humid throughout the year.
 Rain most often falls in passing cloudbursts, and excursions are planned accordingly.
 There are two seasons:

-Our Africa Specialists know every detail about our Namibia safaris.
-They will be happy to answer any questions and help you choose the journey that’s right for you.
+Our Latin America Specialists know every detail about our Peru trips.
+They will be happy to answer any questions and help make sure it’s the right adventure for you.
 Contact us to learn more or book your trip today!